Table of Contents

 BornHack is a 7 day outdoor tent camp where hackers, makers and people with an interest in technology or security come together to celebrate technology, socialise, learn and have fun.
 Participants hack on their own projects, learn from each other, discuss, use, dissect and modify technology and much more.
-BornHack provides power, Internet, and other necessary infrastructure, the participants bring everything else.
+BornHack provides power, internet, and other necessary infrastructure, the participants bring everything else.

-Where do I sleep?
-Info by the Info team
+Participating Info by the Orga team

 Travel information Info by the Info team

 Getting to BornHack by car should be quite straight forward.
 Just note that access to the venue is from the north (by Hylkedamsvej 52), and not through the south which most GPS's indicate.
+The last bit of the road is a narrow and bumpy dirt road.

-Bicycles Info by the Info team
+Accommodation Info by the Info team

 Caravans, autocampers and other sleep-in cars are welcome on BornHack.
 The area east of the main camping area is a caravan area.